%20(1).png)

-What is business process reengineering (BPR)
+What is business process reengineering?

 Organizations that successfully implement business process reengineering (BPR) often achieve dramatic results, such as shorter process cycle times, reduced operational costs, improved customer satisfaction, and enhanced cross-functional collaboration.